Module Catalogue 2024/25

 Seminars encourage independent study and promote improvements in oral communication, problem solving skills and adaptability.

-Workshops will provide guidance for essay writing.
+Workshops will provide guidance project design and writing projects.

 Drop-in session allows feedback and guidance, and students to ask questions before each assessment.